1 9 7 2 (UK)

 Fingermouse was undoubtedly the show’s sugar-paper star, and many remember his own jaunty theme tune and recall (wrongly) Fingermouse as being the show’s title.

-This incorrect assumption finally became reality with belated sequel Fingermouse (BBC, 1985), hosted by Play School‘s Ian Lauchlan.
+This incorrect assumption finally became reality with the belated sequel Fingermouse (BBC, 1985), hosted by Play School‘s Ian Lauchlan.
 The 13 new episodes saw the cardboard hero investigate musical instruments.

 I am a sort of wondermouse